 Investing in the China Interbank Bond Market through Bond Connect is also subject to regulatory risks.
 The relevant rules and regulations are subject to change, which may have potential retrospective effect, and there can be no assurance that Bond Connect will not be discontinued or abolished.
 Furthermore, the securities regimes and legal systems of China and Hong Kong differ significantly and issues may arise based on these differences.
-In the event that the relevant authorities suspend account opening or trading on the China Interbank Bond Market, a Fund's ability to invest in the China Interbank Bond Market will be adversely affected and limited.
-In such event, a Fund's ability to achieve its investment objective will be negatively affected and, after exhausting other trading alternatives, the Fund may suffer substantial losses as a result.
+In the event that the relevant authorities suspend account opening or trading on the China Interbank Bond Market, a Fund's ability to invest in the China Interbank Bond Market, a Fund's ability to achieve its investment objective will be adversely affected and limited.
+In such event, a Fund's ability to achieve, the Fund may suffer substantial losses as a result.
 Further, if Bond Connect is not operating, a Fund may not be able to acquire or dispose of bonds through Bond Connect in a timely manner, which could adversely affect the Fund's performance.